PellePedro/sample-multicast/README.md

 # Multicast Test

 ## Description
-A small project to test multicast with sampl OSPF Hello.
+A small project to test multicast with sample OSPF Hello.

 ## Configuration
 The name of the container interface might be set with the CONTAINER_INTERFACE